Eric-Chung-0511/Learning-Record/Data Science Projects/VisionScout/README.md

 * **Reading Between the Lines - Activity & Safety:** Based on the scene and objects (like people near traffic or sharp items in a kitchen), the system suggests **likely activities** and flags potential **safety points**.

+* **Video Understanding**: Upload a video, and it will process frames at your chosen interval, detect and track objects over time, and even refresh the scene description periodically.
+It creates an annotated video output showing both object tracking.
+Plus, detailed frame-by-frame stats and an overall summary are included.

 * **An Interface for Exploration:** All this analysis is presented through a **Gradio web app**.
 Easily upload images, tweak settings, and view results in organized tabs (annotated image, stats, full report).

 ---